osg-htc/docs/docs/data/stashcache/install-origin.md

 set originexport = /hcc
 ```

-With this configuration, the data under `/mnt/stash/hcc/bio/datasets` would be available under the StashCache path
+With this configuration, the data under `/mnt/stash/hcc/bio/datasets` would be available under the path
-`/hcc/bio/datasets` and the data under `/mnt/stash/hcc/hep/generators` would be available under the StashCache path
+`/hcc/bio/datasets` in the OSDF namespace and the data under `/mnt/stash/hcc/hep/generators` would be available under the path
-`/hcc/hep/generators`.
+`/hcc/hep/generators` in the OSDF namespace.

 !!! warning
     If you want to run origins for authenticated and unauthenticated data,
     you **must** run them on separate hosts.
     This requires registering a resource for each host.
-    This requirement will be removed in a future version of StashCache.

 !!! warning
-    The StashCache namespace is *global* within a data federation.
+    The OSDF namespace is a *global* namespace.
     Directories you export **must not** collide with directories provided by other origin servers; this is
     why the explicit registration is required.